Foreclosure / Chapter 7 Bankruptcy

 Do I Qualify for Chapter 7 and What Is the Cost?

-Two of the most important questions you may consider is whether you qualify for Chapter 7 bankruptcy and the cost of Chapter 7 bankruptcy.
+Two of the most important questions you may consider are whether you qualify for Chapter 7 bankruptcy and the cost of Chapter 7 bankruptcy.
 As such, we built the following bankruptcy cost and qualification calculator based on the means testing forms to help you estimate qualification.

 Something else to consider

 The thing is, filing for Chapter 7 bankruptcy to stop foreclosure may not be the best idea, to begin with.
 Though it does have the possibility of buying you a couple of months, the bank can still foreclose on your house after the proceedings.
 However, there is something else that puts your house at risk when filing for Chapter 7 bankruptcy.
 Your bankruptcy attorney has the right to sell your home to pay off your debt if the house has more equity than is protected by an exemption.
-If this is true for your house, your bankruptcy trustee will end up selling your house anyways.
+If this is true for your house, your bankruptcy trustee will end up selling your house anyway.
 Make sure to consider this before filing for Chapter 7 bankruptcy.